This article is part of a larger series on Payroll Services.

-- QuickBooks Payroll: Best for QuickBooks users, small businesses on a budget
+- QuickBooks Payroll: Best for QuickBooks users and small businesses on a budget

-Checks, Direct Deposit (next day or same day for higher plans)
+Checks, Direct Deposit (next- or same-day for higher plans)

 50 states + DC